BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 **v1.1.0**, unreleased:
  * Converted to BLCM format *(BLCMM is now required; FilterTool is not supported)*
+ * Added in my TPS Early Bloomer mod to enable all item/weapon types from the very beginning of the game
+ * Forced some early-game unlocks from Early Bloomer to be active at all times, regardless of whether that option is selected

 **v1.0.0**, July 9, 2018 (commit `502a6d1e2a96a76750299b930e267074e6dc260e`):
  * Initial public release